indrabayuu/indrabayuu.github.io/_posts/2025-11-13-kubernetes-cicd.md

 kubectl create namespace development
 ```

 > Make sure all the `namespaces` in the Kubernetes manifests are the same (except for the GitLab Runner).
-This makes it easier to share the configuration and data across multiple `Kubernetes/Kind`, unless you specifically need to use different `namespaces` and know how to manage that.
+This makes it easier to share the configurations and data across multiple `Kubernetes/kind`, unless you specifically need to use different `namespaces` and know how to manage that.
 {: .prompt-danger }

 ## Prepare IAM Role